TIMMYG Studios

 1. Settings → Move → CHG

-4. Press Escape or close button: Save and exit
+3. Escape or close button to save and exit

-To hide the radio, use the laptop/dim button or close it.
+To hide the radio without closing it, use the laptop/dim button.

 Radio Layouts

-The radio automatically switches layouts based on your context:
+The radio automatically switches layout based on context:

 Radio Interface